notsnip/old-website/README.md

 ![Render](https://img.shields.io/badge/Render-46E3B7?style=for-the-badge&logo=render&logoColor=white)
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)

-> Some of the links on this website may be invalid by now, consider visiting the new one https://notsnip.vercel.app
+> Some of the links on this website could be invalid, consider visiting the [new one](https://notsnip.vercel.app).

 This project is built with **React.js** and optimized using **Vite** for fast and efficient development.
 It features a responsive design and a clean codebase, making it easy to customize and extend for your needs.